Six ISA myths debunked

-Some people have said that the Personal Savings Allowance will mark the end of the ISA as the majority of people in the UK will be able to earn up to £1,000 a year in savings interest without having to pay any tax on it.
+The Personal Savings Allowance means most people in the UK can earn up to £1,000 a year in savings interest without having to pay any tax on it.

-But you should always remember that you never have to pay tax on the interest you make with an ISA.
-It’s also worth keeping in mind that any interest you earn won’t count towards your personal savings allowance.
-As long as your money is in an ISA it will have genuine tax-free status and that will never change.
-Plus higher-rate tax payers get a lower PSA or none at all if they earn over a certain amount.
+But remember that you never have to pay tax on the interest you make with an ISA.
+And any interest you earn won’t count towards your Personal Savings Allowance.
+As long as your money is in an ISA, it’ll have genuine tax-free status.

-If you have a sum of money and want to take advantage of a cash ISA then there’s no time like the present.
-As long as your cash is in an ISA it will remain tax-free.
-Use it or lose it.
-If you don’t take out your cash ISA now, you will miss out on the current allowance.
-Then, when the new tax year begins you may need to take out a new ISA or you may be able to pay into your existing one.
-It all depends on your chosen product and its maturity date.
+If you want to take advantage of a cash ISA then there’s no time like the present.
+As long as your cash is in an ISA, it’ll remain tax-free.
+And if you don’t take out your cash ISA before the end of the tax year, you’ll miss out on the current allowance.

-This guide is intended as a summary only and does not constitute financial or legal advice given by Leeds Building Society.
-No reliance should be placed on this guide and you must make your own decisions, we recommend that you seek legal and/or financial advice if you have any questions or queries.
+This guide is intended as a summary only and does not constitute legal or financial advice given by Building Society.
+No reliance should be placed on this guide.
+We recommend that you seek independent legal advice and/or financial advice if you have any questions or queries.